Sajmon410/flutter-esp32/README.md

 # 🚀 Bachelor’s Thesis: Flutter App for Live ESP32 Streaming, Photo Capture, and Location Mapping
 # 🔧 Tasks in progress :
--Custon Pin : Perfect size on IOS but on Android too Small.  <br />
+1.Custon Pin : Perfect size on IOS but on Android too Small.  <br />
--Broadcast ESP32 : Working only on iOS but not on Andorid. <br />
+2.Broadcast ESP32 : Working only on iOS but not on Andorid. <br />
 --
 # 📔 Description :
 ## -Developed a cross-platform Flutter app for real-time video streaming, photo capture, and geotagging using an ESP32 camera over a local Wi-Fi network.
 Integrated GPS-based mapping to display photo locations, with seamless functionality on both Android and iOS.